New On Havana

 Art 2C On Havana:

-We had 33 artists submitting over 60 sculptures for consideration for the first year of our Art 2C On Havana project.
-The 10 sculptures that are in the 2012 exhibition will remain in place until September 29.
-A new call for artists will take place on Cafe.org in early July of 2012 and the steering committee will select the 10 sculptures that will be part of our 2012/2013 exhibition.
-The new sculptures will be installed in October 2012.
+We had 43 artists submitting over 70 sculptures for consideration for of our Art 2C On Havana exhibition in 2016.
+The 13 sculptures that are in the 2015/2016 exhibition will remain in place until September 29, 2016.
+The new sculptures are installed every October and stay in place until the following September.
 This public art project is just another tool in our economic develpment took kit for the Havana District.

 We are proud to present our new Havana Motor Mile Logo!

-The Havana BID has trademarked the name, "Havana Motor Mile."
-We have purchased the domain name www.HavanaMotorMile.com and will soon have a website.
-In the meantime, we have pointed www.HavanaMotorMile.com to this On Havana Street website.
-Click hereto view our over 25 new and used car dealerships and links to their websites.
+The Havana BID trademarked the name, "Havana Motor Mile" in 2011.
+Click here to view our over 20 new and used car dealerships and links to their websites.

-The Havana Motor Mile will be running commercials on KUSA in 2013, along with ads for our On Havana Street events.
+The Havana Motor Mile will be running commercials on KUSA.s.

 The Havana Motor Mile Committee includes: